kKunov/TDD/deploy_tools/provisioning_notes.md

 ## Nginx Virtual Host config

 * see nginx.template.conf
-* replace SITENAME with, eg, staging.my-domain.com
+* replace SITENAME with, eg, kokal.tk

 ## Upstart Job

 * see gunicorn-upstart.template.conf
-* replace SITENAME with, eg, staging.my-domain.com
+* replace SITENAME with, eg, kokal.tk

 ## Folder structure:
 Assume we have a user account at /home/username